 Split payroll is a method of compensation to an employee working in multiple countries.
 Part of the employee’s salary is made in the home country.
 At the same time, a second payroll is run for the employee in the host country where work is being performed.

 According to European regulations, the employee will be subject to social security in one single country.
 From tax point of view, the employee will become taxable in both countries.
 As a result, it is required to run a payroll in the home country and in the host country.

 Belgium is a small country with 5 neighboring countries and has a lot of split payroll employees, and has signed a number of double taxation treaties that allow for employees to avoid being taxed twice on their income.

 Belgium offers an attractive taxation status for expats (or expatriate workers) by minimizing salary costs for expatriate executives.
 In most cases, the expat is doing the job of a white collar worker, and it is rare that an expat is doing blue collar worker’s job.

 The tax regime is applicable to foreign employees working for employers that are part of international groups.
 In order to be eligible for the special tax status for non-resident executives, the expat and his employer must both meet certain conditions.
 This status must be requested, as it is not granted automatically.

 Only a tax advisor can assist with the application of the special tax status for non-resident executives, and prepare tax computations.
 Expat payroll calculations will be done by a payroll provider based upon the calculations of the tax advisor.

 In Belgium, directors of a company can never be considered as employees.
 Even if they are performing this function part-time and they are not compensated, they are self-employed persons under an irrefutable presumption.

-Directors have to affiliate to a social insurance fund like Multipen, prior to starting their director’s function.
+Directors have to affiliate to a social insurance fund like Avixi, prior to starting their director’s function.